totemstech/instagram-node/README.md

 instagram-node
 ==============

-NodeJS driver for the Instagram API
+NodeJS driver for the Instagram API.
+In production at http://nitrogr.am aggregating more than 200 data points per seconds

 ## Installation